 If the reconciliation is not possible for any reason, you can create a fake operation that in combination with the other operations you pointed sets the Delta to 0, thus allowing you to complete the reconciliation.
 To do so, click the "add" button in the reconciliation mode toolbar.
 You can set the default values of this fake operation in the application's settings, in the Operations section.
 During reconciliation, if you enable the appropriate setting, Skrooge automatically points all created operations.

 Skrooge allows you creating template operations, i.e. operations that can be reused whenever you need it.
-For example, imagine are used to renting a DVD to watch at home.
+For example, say that you frequently rent DVDs to watch at home.
 The operation is always the same :

 Mode: Credit Card